kenjiSpecial/tubugl/README.md

 ## Kyoshitsu

-basic note and small research on graphic rendering topics such as texture, lighting, performance.
+basic note and small research on graphic rendering topics such as texture, lighting, performance, etc.

 ## Referrences